Maspital/socbed-sigma/README.md

 ```
 The example above would produce the file `EntireSimulation_sigma_LABELED.json`.
 It contains a JSON array, with each item having the following fields of interest:
-- `rule`: Contains the full name of the triggered SIGMA rule (string)
+- `rule`: Contains the full name of the triggered Sigma rule (string)
 - `metadata.misuse`: Labels the alert as true or false positive (bool)
-- `event`: Contains the original event from winlogbeat the SIGMA rule triggered on (dict)
+- `event`: Contains the original event from winlogbeat the Sigma rule triggered on (dict)